Pajaro's Floods: A Living Archive

 Historical layer with filters

 The main interactions included clicking location icons and swiping to zoom forward within 3D spaces (present in both contemporary and environmental layers), designed to feel intuitive across desktop and mobile devices.
-Tooltips and subtle text provided onboarding and wayfinding without overwhelming users.
+State changes and subtle text provided onboarding and wayfinding without overwhelming users.

 The interface supported bilingual navigation (English and Spanish), with voiceovers for key sections in Mixteco (a primarily oral Indigenous language spoken by many farmworkers in the area).